iltommi/qdb-documentation/source/api/c.rst

           \lib        // QDB API shared libraries

 Most C functions, typedefs and enums are available in the ``include/qdb/client.h`` header file.
-The object specific functions for hsets, integers, queues, and tags are in their respective ``include/qdb/*.h`` files.
+The object specific functions for hsets, integers, double-ended queues, and tags are in their respective ``include/qdb/*.h`` files.

 Connecting to a cluster